Former US soldier now fighting in Ukraine tells of days trapped in 'house of horrors' - KESQ

 In those first weeks, the government struggled to weed out the pretenders and war tourists who were out of their depth.
 By March 6, they had received more than 20,000 applications, according to the foreign minister.

-The number of foreign fighters now in Ukraine is a state secret, but a spokesman for the International Legion told CNN that the “symbiosis” means Ukraine’s “chances of winning are greatly increased.”
+The number of foreign fighters now in Ukraine is a state secret, but a spokesperson for the International Legion told CNN that the “symbiosis” means Ukraine’s “chances of winning are greatly increased.”

 “The best of the best join the Armed Forces of Ukraine,” Colonel Anton Myronovych told CNN.
 “These are foreigners with real combat experience, these are foreign citizens who know what war is, know how to handle weapons, know how to destroy the enemy.”